OKRs vs. KPIs in Performance Management: When to Use Each and Why It Matters

 Set the Key Results: Define 3-5 measurable outcomes that prove you are moving the needle.

-Sync with 1:1s: Use Zal.ai Continuous Feedback to discuss KPI health and OKR progress every week.
+Sync with 1:1s: Use the Zal.ai Continuous Feedback to discuss KPI health and OKR progress every week.

 Zal.ai reduces performance review admin by 50% by centralizing these narratives automatically.
 This allows you to spend less time auditing the past and more time unblocking the future.